-In the digitized world, companies will be increasingly less capable to develop and market all required key technologies themselves.
-They will be forced to look out for external innovation in order to open-up new markets and to increase agility and resilience.
+In the digitized world, companies will be increasingly less capable of developing and marketing all the required key technologies themselves.
+They will be forced to look for external innovation in order to open-up new markets and to increase agility and resilience.

-One way of integrating outside innovation is by exploiting a cooperation model such as Co-Branding using a strong Ingredient Brand and that is exactly what our company is specialized on.
+One way of integrating outside innovation is by exploiting a cooperation model such as Co-Branding using a strong Ingredient Brand and that is exactly what our company is specialized in.

 BRAIND's definition of Ingredient Branding:PARS PRO TOTO*The ingredient is becoming the trigger for the buying decision in favor of the final product.